cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ![](/uploads/IMG_3869.JPG)

 **Mid 2012 Mac Book Pro** - Got this off of craigslist when I was in college and had decided to get serious about programming.
-Still more than handles my workload despite having a broken HDMI port.
+It still more than handles my workload so theres no reason to upgrade.

 **Iphone 6** - Not shown since it was taking the picture.
 Unlocked so I can replace the simcard with local prepaid options wherever I go.